click here to close [x]

 87 goals

-The bitter pill to swallow for now, however, is yet another Leeds player departing to Premier League strugglers Norwich City.
-Either the club only has one scout permanently sitting in the car park at Thorpe Arch, or the club cannot see past the team it pipped to automatic promotion back in League One as its benchmark.
+Deebo says: "Becchio will go down in Leeds lore as a true legend.
+He saw us through the desperate days of League 1 and was a regular goal scorer at the club, despite some criticism from certain fans as being too one-dimensional a player.
+The bitter pill to swallow on his departure was yet another Leeds player departing to Norwich City.
+Either the club only had one scout permanently sitting in the car park at Thorpe Arch, or the club cannot see past the team it pipped to automatic promotion back in League One as its benchmark.
+Becchio was a bright spark during some dark days at Leeds United.
+It was truly a shame to see him go."

 Joe Jordan 220